Updated May 16, 2026§ For Vehicles

 4. Power on the TK905 by holding the button for 3 seconds until the LED blinks red.
 Wait 60-90 seconds for the cellular search to complete.

 5. Send the APN command via SMS from your phone to the TK905’s SIM number.
 Format: APN,fast.t-mobile.com# (replace the URL with your carrier’s APN).
-The TK905 will reply with confirmation within 30 seconds.
+The TK905 should reply with confirmation.

 6. Send WHERE# as a final test.
 The TK905 should reply with a Google Maps link showing its current location.
 If you get coordinates instead of a link, the SIM has data restricted; check your plan.

 If step 6 fails, the most common cause is APN typo.
 Re-send with corrected casing and the trailing # symbol.
+Our guide to fixing TK905 offline errors with the right access point walks through carrier-by-carrier APN strings.
 Our TKSTAR TK905 GPS tracker review covers the full SMS command list.

 Five-step SIM activation flow for TKSTAR TK905 from SMS test to WHERE command response